30 Nov Overview of Degenerative Disc Disease Treatments

 - Physical therapy – To relieve pain, the therapist can use heat, ice, massage, electrical stimulation, and ultrasound.
 In addition, physical therapy involves posture training, flexibility exercises, and strength training.

-- Surgery – cutting edge minimally invasive spine surgery is a good last resort option.
+- Surgery – cutting edge minimally invasive keyhole spine surgery is a good last resort option.
 The latest option includes the OLLIF procedure, which is short for oblique lateral lumbar interbody fusion.
 The procedure is shorter and involves less blood loss than traditional fusion procedures.

 Lee JW, Kim SH, Choi JY, Yeom JS, Kim KJ, Chung SK, et al. (2006).
 Transforaminal epidural steroid injection for lumbosacral radiculopathy: preganglionic versus conventional approach.
 Korean J Radiol, 7:139–144.